microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 **Choose your superstar!**<br/>
 ⭐ ⭐ ⭐

-Which talent will you be cheering for today?
+Who will you be cheering for today?

 - :paper plane: From ``||sprites: Sprites||``, drag